GDenisC/Random-in-PA/README.md

 # *Random in Programming languages*
-Here i am create Random class in many PA.
+Here i am create Random class in some PA.